 In 2017, staff began a policy review of secondary suite regulations in the Central Okanagan Electoral Areas.
-During the review process, it was identified that increasing density by permitting secondary suites in all residential land use designations may cause drainage and slope stability challenges, particularly in areas without access to community sewer and without proper drainage plans.
+During the review process, it was identified that increasing density by permitting secondary suites in all residential zones may cause drainage and slope stability challenges, particularly in areas without access to community sewer and without proper drainage plans.

-Following extensive analysis and review, Planning Services staff is recommending the current process of requiring a land use designation amendment remain in place which will have the Regional Board making informed decisions on a site-specific, case by case basis.
+Following extensive analysis and review, Planning Services staff is recommending the current process of requiring a rezoning application remain in place which will have the Regional Board making informed decisions on a site-specific, case by case basis.
+It is also recommended that secondary suites are added as a prohibited use under R1, RU4, RU5, and RU6 zones.